 isViewer (true if event is tracked from the frontify detail viewer)

-⚠️ Some Analytics tools are not able to change a custom dimensions ID, so we suggest to first create the custom dimensions in your analytics tool.
-Segment allows to adjust the ID afterwards.
+⚠️ Some Analytics tools are not able to change a custom dimensions ID, so we suggest first to create the custom dimensions in your analytics tool.
+Segment allows you to adjust the ID afterwards.

 E.g. for Google Analytics there is an option at the destination -> settings (sproket icon) -> 'Custom Dimensions'.
 Fill in the custom dimension names (E.g. 'url', 'filename', etc.) and a the index number.

-⚠️The Google Analytics custom dimension's "index" must match segement's dimensions number.
+⚠️ The Google Analytics custom dimension's "index" must match Segment dimensions number.

-The usage of cutom dimensions depends on your tool.
-E.g. in Google Analytics you have to create a custom report.
-Add there your custom dimensions and a metric, we recommend 'Total Events'.
+The usage of custom dimensions depends on your tool.
+E.g. in Google Analytics, you have to create a custom report.
+There, you can add your custom dimensions and a metric.